bestofjs/bestofjs/README.md

 ### Daily update

 Data come from a static JSON file `projects.json` hosted on a CDN (Firebase).
-Every morning at 6:00 AM (21:00 UTC), the JSON file is updated by a daily batch running in `bestofjs-batches` repository.
+Every day at 6:00 AM (Osaka time, 21:00 UTC), the JSON file is updated by a daily batch running in `bestofjs-batches` repository.

 Then, 30 minutes later, `npm run daily` command is launched from this repository, in order to rebuild the html file, using React server-side rendering feature.